 - Let consumers buy a warranty for their devices if you sell them.

 - Allow your customers to include a donation with their merchandise purchase if you are a nonprofit.

 You can find out more about Product Add-Ons in this article right here.

 Customers want to see color or pattern variations in action if your product has them.
-The Variation Swatches and Photos extension shows variations such as styles, sizes, patterns, colors, and so on — with an image or color swatch to give customers a better idea of what they’re buying and improve the design of your product pages.
+The Variation Swatches and Photos plugin shows variations such as styles, sizes, patterns, colors, and so on — with an image or color swatch to give customers a better idea of what they’re buying and improve your design product pages.